LesiaChaban/gdk-oci-oke-workshop/03-provision-oci-resources/provision-oci-resources.md

    ![Bucket details and Objects list](images/objects-list.jpg)

-6. Note down the bucket name.
-You will need it in the next lab.

 Congratulations!
-In this lab, you created a new OCI Kubernetes Cluster(OKE), Container Registry and an Object Storage Bucket in your workshop compartment.
+In this lab, you created a new OCI Kubernetes Cluster(OKE), Container Repository and Object Storage bucket in your workshop compartment.

 You may now **proceed to the next lab**.